The ROD Program outcomes and recommended performance measures are listed below.

 Businesses attracted, retained and expanded

-The number of businesses that have opened, remained, and/or grown within a community that could reasonably be attributed to the activities of the Project.
+The number of businesses that have opened, remained and/or grown within a community that could reasonably be attributed to the activities of the Project.

-Example performance measures:
+Recommended performance measures:

-• number of businesses attracted, retained and expanded
+• number of businesses retained

-• the change in the number of businesses
+• number of businesses expanded

-The reduction of obstacles that hinder Rural Ontario communities, organizations, or Indigenous communities from benefiting from growth and development; and can be reasonably attributed to the activities of the Project.
+The reduction of obstacles that hinder Rural Ontario communities, organizations or Indigenous communities from benefiting from growth and development; and can be reasonably attributed to the activities of the Project.

-Example performance measures:
+Recommended performance measures:

-• number of economic barriers or opportunities addressed
+• number of economic barriers addressed

 Increased capacity and effectiveness for rural Economic Development